programminghistorian/ph-submissions/lessons/computer-vision-deep-learning-pt2.md

 ```

 We now have all of the labels split out into individual parts.
-However, because the python [```split```](https://docs.python.org/3.8/library/stdtypes.html?highlight=split#str.split) method returns a list, we have a list of lists.
+However, because the Python [```split```](https://docs.python.org/3.8/library/stdtypes.html?highlight=split#str.split) method returns a list, we have a list of lists.
 We could tackle this in a number of ways.
 Below, we use another list comprehension to [flatten](https://stackoverflow.com/a/952952) the list of lists into a new list.

 ```python